Angel Island (California): Fort McDowell

 In the later 19th century, the army designated the entire island as "Fort McDowell" and developed further facilities there, including what is now called the East Garrison or Fort McDowell.
 A quarantine station was opened in Ayala Cove (which at the time was known as Hospital Cove) in 1891.
 During the Spanish–American War the island served as a discharge depot for returning troops.

-It continued to serve as a transit station throughout the first half of the 20th century, with troops engaged in World War I embarking and returning there.
+It served as a transit station in the first half of the 20th century, with troops engaged in World War I embarking and returning there.
 During the war, the post was commanded by Colonel George K. McGunnegle, who reached the mandatory retirement age of 64 in 1918 but remained on duty until the end of the war.
 After the war, the disembarkation center was commanded by William P. Burnham, who had commanded the 82nd Division in France during the war.

-On 6 May 1932 the Army created the San Francisco Port of Embarkation as a command which included the Overseas Replacement and Discharge Service at Fort McDowell, Fort Mason and the Pacific Army Transport Service ships and facilities.
+In May 1932, the Army created the San Francisco Port of Embarkation as a command which included the Overseas Replacement and Discharge Service at Fort McDowell, Fort Mason and the Pacific Army Transport Service ships and facilities.

 In 1938, hearings concerning charges of membership in the Communist political party against labor leader Harry Bridges were held on Angel Island before Dean James Landis of Harvard Law School.
 After eleven weeks of testimony that filled nearly 8,500 pages, Landis found in favor of Bridges.
 The decision was accepted by the United States Department of Labor and Bridges was freed.